hailelagi/hailelagi.com/content/notes/things-i-want-in-a-language.md

 ### A pluggable and or customizable runtime

 Yes, yes.
 I know.
 I use the word "runtime" loosely here.
 It's historically rare to swap out runtimes.
 You kind of get one with your language eco-system.
-However the design space for runtimes is just like garbage collection, you can get really good and approach an amazing default that works for most problems but you can always get more out of a runtime by changing the underlying assumptions.
+However the design space for runtimes is just like garbage collection, you can get really good and approach an amazing default that works for most problems but you can always get better maybe worse out of your computing environment by changing the underlying assumptions.